Detecting Periodic Elements in Higher Topological Hochschild Homology: Multifold Hopf Algebras

-\begin{prop} The category of Hopf algebras has all small colimits, and the colimit $\colim_J(A_j,R_j)$ is equal to the pair $(\colim_JA_j,\colim_JR_j)$, of colimits in the category of commutative rings. \end{prop} \begin{proof} The ring $\colim_JA_j$ is a $\colim_JR_j$-algebra.
-Since colimits commute, there is an isomorphism
+\begin{prop} The category of Hopf algebras has all small colimits, and the colimit $\colim_J(A_j,R_j)$ is equal to the pair $(\colim_JA_j,\colim_JR_j)$, of colimits in the category of commutative rings. \end{prop} \begin{proof} The proof is left to the reader.